BRCooperrider/BRCooperrider.github.io/README.md

 #### Link to [Enhancement Two](https://github.com/BRCooperrider/BRCooperrider.github.io/tree/main/Inventory_App_Iterations/Enhancement_Two/Project_2_Bryce_Cooperrider_Inventory_App)
 #### Link to [Enhancement Two Writeup](https://github.com/BRCooperrider/BRCooperrider.github.io/blob/main/Writeups/Enhancement%20Two%20Bryce%20Cooperrider.pdf)

-#### Enhancement two showcases my ability to add algortithms and data structures.
-I added sorting and filtering functions to help the user better understand the contents of their inventory.
-I originally wanted to add a 'search' functionality as well but couldn't distinguish the feature enough from the filter function, so I ended up scrapping the idea, especially because the filter is able to find partial strings as well as full items.
+#### Enhancement Two showcases my ability to add algortithms and data structures.
+I added multiple sorting options and a filter function to help the user better understand the contents of their inventory.
+I originally wanted to add a 'search' functionality as well, but couldn't distinguish the feature enough from the filter function, so I ended up scrapping the idea, especially because the filter is able to find partial strings as well as full items.

 #### The completion of this enhancement checks off two more of the capstone evaluation criteria.
 - [x] Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science